 Musicians Against Homelessness

-Brighton has the second largest homelessness population in the country, with figures predicted to grow nationally throughout 2019.
-In response to this, the Foodies Festival Brighton sees Musicians Against Homelessness (MAH) return to the lawns for a second year to raise awareness and vital funds for the national charity Crisis.
-Taking to the stage will be Scouting For Girls, BoyzLife, the countries top Queen tribute band, Flash, as well as a host of local bands and emerging talent.
+Brighton has the second largest homelessness population in the country, a problem that has increased dramatically and nationally in recent years.
+In response to this, the Foodies Festival Brighton sees Musicians Against Homelessness (MAH) return for their fifth year to raise awareness and vital funds for the national charity Crisis.

-The Brighton Foodies Festival promises a host of entertainment for all the family, with over 200 exhibitors and artisan producers.
-Visitors can enjoy sampling through the Street Food Village, the new Cakes and Desserts theatre, a children’s cookery school, the chef’s theatre and food and drink masterclasses.
+The Foodies Festival Brighton promises a host of entertainment for all the family, with over 200 exhibitors and artisan producers.

 Festival director Sue Hitchen said of the Brighton Foodies Festival:

 Foodies Festival Brighton celebrates the start of summer, and we are delighted to be back at our new venue, Preston Park, on the May Bank Holiday weekend.
 The festival has become a meeting point for friends and family to enjoy a great weekend of deliscious food, live music and fun.

 - Early bird weekend ticket £38 (£47 on the door)